XuewenWangUGA/MhapCaller/README.md

  2. Configure files of targeted variant positional information for each of STRs, SNPs, and InDels

 ## Configure file format for STR
 The configure file listed the STR loci information in a tabular separated text file.
-An example file for forensic CODIS STR of human is given in ""
+An example file for forensic CODIS STR of human is given in "CODISSTR_anchor.XW.config_v0.2.txt"
+Each line for one STR locus

 ## Configure file format for InDel